tfabris/BlueGigaEmpeg/README.txt

 On the BetzTechnik board, carefully desolder the 470uF capacitor at C16, but only do this AFTER successfully updating the chip's firmware to the latest version.
 Remember the capacitor's direction, and save the capacitor for later, in case you need to do a firmware update later.

-IMPORTANT: Use extreme care when desoldering C16.
+Use extreme care when desoldering C16.
 Make sure not to peel up the pads.

-On the BetzTechnik board, set the Smd_2_pole_switch to the down or right position (depending on how you're looking at the board) which is the "off" position for this switch, to disconnect the BATT voltage from the 2.5v linear voltage regulator on the board.
+On the BetzTechnik board, set the "Smd_2_pole_switch" to the "down" position (looking at the board so that the board's silkscreen name is readable) which is the "off" position for this switch.
+This disconnects the BATT voltage from the 2.5v linear voltage regulator on the board.
 The BlueGigaEmpeg assembly will be supplying power directly to the chip at 3v and will not use the BATT power from that regulator.

 ------------------------------------------------------------------------------